Borrowers

 Sourcing Deposits

-Once a given market is live, lenders can start onboarding to the market, depending on the hooks policy in place.
+Once a given market is live, lenders can start onboarding to the market, depending on the access policy in place.
 For those markets which make use of an explicit address whitelist, the borrower must make use of the Market Details section of a market page to execute an on-chain transaction specifying one or multiple addresses.

 Borrowing From A Market